annadoannn/cse15l-lab-reports/lab report 3.md

 grep: technical/biomed: Is a directory
 ~~~

-Unfortunately, `grep --color` does not work on directories since they look for text patterns within a file.
+Unfortunately, `grep --color` does not work on directories since it looks for text patterns within a file.
 The output returns that the path is a directory.

 ### 4. `-R` command-line option:
 [Link to -in](https://www.ibm.com/docs/sk/aix/7.1?topic=g-grep-command)